wpbest/Ruby-on-Rails-MySQL-Sphinx-Docker-Compose/README.md

 # Ruby-on-Rails-MySQL-Sphinx-Docker-Compose
-A Ruby on Rails with MySQL Sphinx Search in Docker-Compose
+A Ruby on Rails application with MySQL Sphinx Search in Docker-Compose